 - He hasn’t slept over anyone else’s house without his parents yet.
 We started breaking him in by having my mom sleep over and putting him to bed without us.
 This will hopefully prepare him for when we plan to have him sleep over at her house without us.

 I value strictness for the boundaries that it offers kids.
 However irritating it may be to feel like the police enforcing rules or a Debbie Downer turning down fun invitations, having certain boundaries gives kids the limits they need to explore within.
 They know that someone is willing to put their foot down in their best interest.
-And routines and boundaries help give them something to expect in an often confusing world.
+And routines and boundaries help give them something to expect in a confusing world.

 But I also try to be lenient in other ways for a few reasons.

-For one, as he grows older, all the fears and paranoia of that first year have mostly diminished.
+For one, as he grows older, the fears and paranoia of that first year have mostly diminished.
 For instance, we’ve now allowed him to eat chocolate cake, figuring that he’s got a handle on this food business and isn’t likely to turn down a quinoa salad just because he’s had a bite of chocolate.

 Secondly, I’m also older.
 Or rather, more experienced (if you call almost three years experience!) with motherhood, so I can fine-tune my own parenting methods and realize which ones I should keep and which ones I can toss.